OpenTranslationBible/open-bible/en-GB/12.2 Kings/md/2-kings-08.md

 ## 2 Kings 8:17

-He was thirty-two years old when he became king, and he reigned for eight years in Jerusalem.
+He was thirty-two years old when he first sat on the throne, and his reign in Jerusalem lasted for eight years.

 ## 2 Kings 8:18